Bats of Canada: Disease

 In 2010, white nose syndrome was first confirmed in Canadian bat colonies in central and eastern Ontario and Quebec.
 In 2011 and 2012, the spread of white nose syndrome destroyed a colony of 6,000 bats in a cave in New Brunswick.
-The disease is spread by the fungus Pseudogymnoascus destructans, an invasive species which grows in the skin of the bat, and has affected bats from Eastern Ontario to The Maritimes.
+The disease is spread by the fungus Pseudogymnoascus destructans, an invasive species which grows in the skin of the bat, and has affected bats from Eastern Ontario to the Maritimes.
 The fungus causes bats to warm prematurely and wake early from hibernation, forcing them to deplete their stores of fat before spring.
 It is believed that "human activity in caves is contributing to its spread", as humans may carry the disease on clothing or equipment to which bats may become exposed.
 Many agencies and organizations in jurisdictions in eastern Canada and eastern United States are coordinating research and conservation programs to prevent its spread, including the Ontario Ministry of Natural Resources and the United States Fish and Wildlife Service.
 The three species in Canada affected by the syndrome have been recommended for endangered species status.
 These are the little brown bat, northern long-eared myotis, and the tricoloured bat.
 By 2014, about 99% of brown-nosed bats in New Brunswick had died as a result of the disease, and it is considered functionally extirpated in some parts of eastern Canada.
+The disease was first detected in Manitoba bat populations in the Interlake Region in 2018.
+By 2023, the fungus had been detected in bat guano near the city of Grand Forks in British Columbia.

 Bats may also transmit rabies to humans.
 Although rare, a bat bite or scratch, particularly from silver-haired bats, may result in rabies to humans, cats, or dogs.
 Rabid bats usually lose their ability to fly, and rarely become aggressive.
-Careless handling of bats is the main cause of rabies transmission, which has resulted in five human cases in Canada since 1925.
+Careless handling of bats is the main cause of rabies transmission.
+Since 2000, all the five human rabies cases contracted domestically in Canada were acquired from bats.
 Fewer than 2% of bats in Canada are rabid, 95% of which are big brown bats.
 Testing bats for rabies is usually performed by the Canadian Food Inspection Agency.

 Inhalation of dusty bat manure may result in histoplasmosis, which will present as a mild respiratory infection.

 There are no pesticides that may be used on bats in Canada.

 Conservation

 In 2011, the Nature Conservancy of Canada received a $50,000 grant from Sustainable Forestry Initiative to research bat habitats for future conservation.
-The Ministry of Natural Resources in Ontario is and biologists are monitoring bat populations.
+The Ministry of Natural Resources in Ontario and independent biologists are monitoring bat populations.

 In eastern Canada, all eight species have had reductions in populations as a result of destruction of bat roosts, deforestation, pesticide use, and cave exploration.